Patient professional reference

 - Progressive supranuclear palsy - characterised by paresis of conjugate gaze with initially problems looking up and down on request, advancing to difficulty in following objects up and down.

-Refer people with suspected PD quickly (and untreated) to a specialist (with expertise in the differential diagnosis of this condition) for diagnosis.
+Refer people with suspected Parkinson's disease quickly (and untreated) to a specialist (with expertise in the differential diagnosis of this condition) for diagnosis.

-NICE states that people with suspected mild PD should be seen within six weeks, but new referrals in later disease with more complex problems require an appointment within two weeks.
+NICE states that people with suspected mild Parkinson's disease should be seen within six weeks, but new referrals in later disease with more complex problems require an appointment within two weeks.

 The diagnosis is clinical.
 Other investigations focus on excluding other causes of the presentation: